 Blueberry Almond Crisp is a sweet-tart, gluten-free summer dessert with an irresistible crisp topping.
 This dessert recipe is one of our summer staples!

 Who’s ready for blueberry season?!
 Me, memememememe.
 Me!
-Although, that said, every season is blueberry season in this household thanks to Mr. Lincoln who is a huge fan.
+That said, every season is blueberry season in this house thanks to Mr. Lincoln who is a huge fan.

-Anyway, I’d don’t know why blueberries reminded me of this story but, well, here we are.
-With a Mother’s Day dessert idea that you are going to love – Blueberry Almond Crisp!
+Anyway, I’d don’t know why blueberries reminded me of this story but here we are.
+With a summery dessert idea that you are going to love – Blueberry Almond Crisp!

-Crisp and I go waaaay back.
-Apple crisp is one of my favorite fall desserts and I’ve been making it since gosh, I was a teenager.
-My Mom taught me how and she also taught me that when it doubt, double the crisp.
-Sweet, crunchy crisp made even more audible by the addition of sliced almonds in the mix – this summery dessert is so. gosh. darn. good!
+Apple crisp is one of my favorite fall desserts and I’ve been making it since I was a teenager.
+My Mom taught me how, and she ALSO taught me that when it doubt, double the crisp.
+I took her advice when topping this Blueberry Almond Crisp with sweet and crunchy topping made even more delicious by the addition of sliced almonds in the mix.
+This summery treat is so. gosh. darn. good!

-Seriously though my Mom loves blueberry pie AND apple crisp, so I thought this would be a fun way to marry the two and add sliced almonds, as this post is sponsored by Fisher Nuts, whom I’ve been developing recipes for over the past couple of years.
-Their nuts are preservative-free and gluten-free, and make a fantastic addition to this crisp recipe that’s definitely not too sweet.
+That said, this post is sponsored by Fisher Nuts, whom I’ve been developing recipes for over the past couple of years.
+Their nuts are preservative-free and gluten-free, and their sliced almonds in particular make a fantastic addition to the crisp topping.

-If you’re in need of a seriously simple yet made from scratch dessert for Mother’s Day this year – look no further.
+If you’re in need of a seriously simple yet made from scratch dessert – look no further.
 Blueberry Almond Crisp is it!

-Pour the blueberries into a medium-sized baking dish (I used a 10×7″ but an 8×8″ would work too,) then sprinkle on 3-1/2 Tablespoons finely ground almond flour and toss with your fingertips until they’re evenly coated.
+Pour the blueberries into a medium-sized baking dish (I use a 10×7″ but an 8×8″ will work too,) then sprinkle on 3-1/2 Tablespoons finely ground almond flour and toss with your fingertips until they’re evenly coated.
 Next drizzle in 1 Tablespoon fresh lemon juice then set the dish aside.

-To a large bowl add 1/4 cup + 2 Tablespoons sliced almonds, 3/4 cup certified gluten-free old fashioned oats (more on those in a second,) 1/2 cup brown sugar, 1/4 cup + 2 Tablespoons almond flour, and 3/4 teaspoon cinnamon, then mix everything together with a fork.
+To a large bowl add 1/4 cup + 2 Tablespoons sliced almonds, 3/4 cup gluten-free old fashioned oats, 1/2 cup brown sugar, 1/4 cup + 2 Tablespoons almond flour, and 3/4 teaspoon cinnamon, then mix everything together with a fork.

-Next add 6 Tablespoons cold butter cut into cubes (I used Earth Balance Vegan butter so Lincoln could try some,) then use your fingertips to incorporate the butter until the mixture is crumbly and well mixed.
+Next add 6 Tablespoons cold butter cut into cubes then use your fingertips to incorporate the butter until the mixture is crumbly and well mixed.
 Scoop the topping onto the blueberries then spread into an even layer and bake for 25-30 minutes at 350 degrees or until the blueberries are a-bubblin’.
-Check on the crisp halfway through – if the topping is browning a tad too early, place a piece of foil on top (no need to crimp!) for the remainder of the baking time.
+Check on the crisp halfway through – if the topping is browning a tad too early, place a piece of foil on top (no need to crimp) for the remainder of the baking time.

 Let the crisp sit and thicken for 15-20 minutes then scoop and enjoy!